awsdocs/aws-dms-step-by-step/doc_source/chap-manageddatabases.mysql2rds.fullload.md

 mysql -h host_name -P 3306 -u db_master_user -p < backup_file.sql
 ```

-For example, the following command retreives the binlog file name and position from the dump file\.
+For example, the following command retrieves the binary log file name and position from the dump file\.
 Save this information for later when you configure AWS DMS for ongoing replication\.

 ```
 head mysqldump.sql -n80 | grep "MASTER_LOG_POS"